vibevoice-community/VibeVoice/README.md

     --ddpm_steps 5
 ```

 Voice presets are stored as `.pt` files in `demo/voices/streaming_model/`.
 These contain pre-computed KV cache embeddings for fast inference.
+Voice cloning is not supported for now.

+NOTE: If you get the warning `Some weights of VibeVoiceStreamingForConditionalGenerationInference were not initialized from the model checkpoint` when loading, this is expected.
+This is because voice cloning capabilities have been removed from the model.

 ## [Finetuning](./FINETUNING.md)